antoineco/aco-tomcat/README.md

 #####`install_from`
 What type of source to install from.
 The module will download the necessary files by itself.
 Valid values are `package` and `archive`.
 Defaults to `package`.

-#####`archive_source`
-Source of the tomcat server archive, if installed from archive.
-Supports local files, puppet://, http://, https:// and ftp://.
-Defaults to `http://archive.apache.org/dist/tomcat/tomcat-${maj_version}/v${version}/bin/apache-tomcat-${version}.tar.gz`

-#####`version`
-Tomcat full version number.
-The valid format is 'x.y.z'.
-If you install tomcat from package and define this value manually, make **sure** this version of tomcat if available in your system's repositories, since several sub-parameters depend on it.
-Default depends on the distribution.

 #####`package_name`
 Tomcat package name.
 Ignored if installed from archive.
 Default depends on the distribution.